c-macmillan/TrashDetectionApp/README.md

 # Waste Classifier App
-The Waste Classifier App is an application that helps users in California to sort their waste into the appropriate bins.
+The BinWise Waste Classifier App is an application that helps users in California to sort their waste into the appropriate bins.
 The app uses image recognition technology to analyze photos of waste and suggests the appropriate bin for disposal.
 This application aims to reduce environmental degradation and increase the efficiency of the waste management system in California.

 ## Technologies Used
 - Python